mideind/Tokenizer/README.rst

 Changelog
 ---------

+* Version 2.1.0: Changed handling of periods at end of sentences if they are a part of an abbreviation.
+Now, the period is kept attached to the abbreviation, not split off into a separate period token, as before.
 * Version 2.0.7: Added ``TOK.COMPANY`` token type; fixed a few abbreviations;
   renamed parameter ``text`` to ``text_or_gen`` in functions that accept a string or a string iterator